-Light and fluffily delectable Homemade Blue Moon cupcakes.
-Make these awesome cupcakes for your next tailgate party or birthday bash!
+Light and fluffy, our Blue Moon Cupcakes are always a hit.
+Make these awesome cupcakes for your next tailgate party or autumn event.

-Blue Moon cupcakes are made with Blue Moon beer for a light fluffy and flavorful result.
-These cupcakes are zested with fresh orange.
+These are vanilla cupcakes made with Blue Moon beer for a light fluffy and flavorful cake.
+The cupcakes are zested with fresh orange, and topped with an orange infused vanilla cream cheese frosting.
 The sweet flavors of the cupcake mixes with the delicious blue moon taste and the tangy orange zest.

 Beer can be added into cupcakes or cakes directly into the batter.
 During the mixing process, mix tighter the wet and dry ingredients.
 Once they are thoroughly mixed together, add in 1/2-1 cup of beer.
 Adjust the amount of beer in the batter if the consistency is thick or runny.
 Beer will then bake into the cupcake or cake and help the batter rise while adding in a hint of flavor.